Christopher Huckfeldt

 Working Papers

-The Labor Demand and Labor Supply Channels of Monetary Policy (with Sebastian Graves and Eric T. Swanson) [pdf] [data] (See also NBER WP31770)
+The Labor Demand and Labor Supply Channels of Monetary Policy

 We document that the job-finding rate premium for active searchers relative to comparable nonparticipants is surprisingly small, strongly procyclical, and declining in the aggregate quantity of active search.
 We test and reject the assumption that active and passive search are perfect substitutes in the matching function—revisiting an observation first made by Blanchard and Diamond (1989).
 The estimated elasticity of substitution is well below one, thus implying a crowding-out of active search: as more workers search actively and each searches more intensively, the marginal return to each worker's active search declines.
 This crowding-out peaks during recessions, when active search surges relative to passive: during the Great Recession, the return to active search falls by half.
 We show that this generates a novel source of time variation in the micro-elasticity of the Baily-Chetty formula for optimal unemployment insurance: as the return to active search declines during recessions, UI becomes less distortionary, implying substantially more generous optimal benefits.